NicholasRoy96/stream/README.md

 ### Genres
 * With the way the TMDB API is designed, fetching a list of the current genres only returns a genre id and name.
 To fetch any further information about a genre (including image paths), a separate API request must be made for each genre.
 * As a consequence, I would have needed to make ~20 separate API requests just to receive a placeholder image for each genre card on the homepage.

-### Hosting
-* The site is currently hosted using a free tier of Heroku.
-In a production environment, paying for better hosting (and using a custom domain name) would improve the site look and performance.